michaelnisi/skull/README.md

 }
 ```

 **Skull**'s tiny API leaves access serialization to users.
-Leveraging a dedicated serial queue, as shown in the example above, intuitively ensures ordered access.
+Leveraging a dedicated serial queue, as shown in the example above, intuitively ensures serialized access.

 ## Types